 Pass the bar…….of soap

 So there’s your answer.
 Soap is indeed better than hand sanitizer because not only does it disinfect your hands, it removes the dirt and debris as well.
 Yes, scientific data does indicate that sanitizer and soap kill many germs.
 But soap is the only one that does more.
 It’s important to note that soap alone doesn’t kill germs, the act of rubbing your hands together causes friction and that’s what washes away even more bacterium.
 For hand washing to be considered effective you must do it properly.
 That means holding your hands under running water, then applying soap.
 Make sure you work the soap into a lather and scrub for 20 seconds.
-Then rinse your hands with water and dry them using a clean towel, hand dryer or let them air dry and if you find your hands are getting dry apply a thin layer of Workman’s Friend our light hydrating barrier skin cream.
+Then rinse your hands with water and dry them using a clean towel, hand dryer or let them air dry and if you find your hands are getting dry apply a layer of our light hydrating Workman’s Friend Barrier Skin Cream.
 It’s important to remember that your hands should be dry before you touch anything.
 One of the most common mistakes is to wash your hands, then reach for the bathroom door.
 Wet hands can transmit and pick-up germs very easily.

 Don’t get into a lather…

 Yes, soap is more effective at killing bacteria and germs than hand sanitizer.
 However, there is a reason why hand sanitizer bottles and wall units have made their way into hospitals, doctors’ offices, airports and office buildings.
-They are a great option if soap and water are not available and if you find them too drying apply a dollop of Workman’s Friend hand cream to moisturize in between washings.
+They are a great option if soap and water are not available and if you find them too drying apply a dollop of Workman’s Friend Healing Hand Cream to moisturize in between washings.
 Regardless of which product is more effective, what’s important is that you wash your hands regularly.
 So many diseases, germs and infections are contracted or transmitted thanks to our hands.
 Whether you enjoy pumpkin scented, foam, Aloe Vera infused, or an unscented bar of soap, never miss an opportunity to wash your hands.